redcross/dcsops/README.md

 # DCSOps ("Disaster Cycle Services Operations")

-(**NOTE:** *DCSOps is changing its name to "DATResponse" some time in June/July 2018.
-The new live site's domain name will become `datresponse.org`.
-The change has not happened yet, as of 4 June 2018, but it's coming soon, and some of the documentation below already reflects the new name.*)

 Current build status: [![Build Status](https://travis-ci.org/redcross/arcdata.svg?branch=master)](https://travis-ci.org/redcross/arcdata) [![Coverage Status](https://coveralls.io/repos/github/redcross/arcdata/badge.svg?branch=master)](https://coveralls.io/github/redcross/arcdata?branch=master)

 DCSOps (a.k.a.
 ARCData) is an open source application for managing some Red Cross Disaster Services processes, such as Disaster Action Team (DAT) shifts.
 The production instance is at [DCSOps.org](https://dcsops.org/).